tommella90/Tommy_Portfolio/README.md

 Full project [here](https://github.com/tommella90/Rock-Scissor-Paper-move-recognition)

-## Scatterplot generator with Touchdesigner
+## SCATTERPLOT GENERATOR WITH TOUCHDESIGNER
 ### The projcet contains a scatterplot generator in a touchdesigner file.
 Upload a csv file, write down the x and y variables, and it's done (no code needed).
 Plus, it contains many more features, good both for data visualization and data exploration.